 All students must take a comprehensive examination during the last semester of graduate work.
-This
+This exam is administered and content determined by a comprehensive exam committee appointed by the program director and approved by the dean of graduate studies.

-Successful completion of the 60 graduate semester hour academic, practicum and internship requirements, followed by the successful completion of the comprehensive examination, fulfills the graduation requirements for the Master of Education degree in counseling and human development.
+Successful completion of the 30 graduate semester hour academic, practicum and internship requirements, followed by the successful completion of the comprehensive examination, fulfills the graduation requirements for the Master of Education degree in Counseling and Human Development.
+Successful completion of 30 graduate semester hour program, followed by successful completion of a comprehensive exam fulfills the graduation requirements for the Master of Arts degree in Human Development.